What are the needles like? Do they hurt?

 What should I expect during a treatment session?

-The initial visit may take 30 minutes to 1 hour, depending on how complex the condition.
+The initial visit may take up to 1-1/2 hours and includes an office visit and treatment.
 On subsequent treatment sessions, expect to be at the office approximately 45 minutes.
 The needles stay in the body approximately 25-30 minutes.
 The average number of needles inserted is 10-15, but there may be more or less.
 A heat lamp may be utilized to augment the treatment.
 Electric stimulation also may be used to encourage quicker results.
 You will be lying on a comfortable table or sitting in a chair and relaxing music will be playing.
 Most people feel very relaxed and some actually fall asleep during treatment.

 How many treatments will I need?